Max88-git/nft-preview-card-component/README.md

 ### Continued development

+I plan to continue practicing my CSS skills by completing more Frontend Mentor challenges.
 For my upcoming projects, I need to concentrate on using advanced CSS to create effects, especially with box-shadows.
 There are undoubtedly several quick generators that I could investigate.

 ### Useful resources

+[MDN Web Docs](https://developer.mozilla.org/en-US/) - This is my go-to resource for web development documentation.

 [How to Import Google Fonts in CSS File](https://www.w3docs.com/snippets/css/how-to-import-google-fonts-in-css-file.html#:~:text=Find%20the%20font%20and%20click,paste%20the%20codes%20you%20need.) - Tried something new with using the CSS @import rule to import Google fonts, rather than adding a link to the `<head>` of my HTML.